donmccurdy/glTF-Transform-View/README.md

 > ⚠️ EXPERIMENTAL

-Creates three.js objects from glTF Trasnform [https://gltf-transform.donmccurdy.com/classes/core.document.html](Documents) and sub-properties, then keeps those three.js objects updated — in realtime ⚡️ — as changes are made through the [glTF Transform](https://gltf-transform.donmccurdy.com/) library.
-Combined with import/export using [WebIO](https://gltf-transform.donmccurdy.com/classes/core.platformio.html), `@gltf-transform/view` provides a lossless workflow to load, view, edit, and export glTF assets — particularly useful in editor-like applications on the web.
+Creates three.js objects from a glTF Transform [Document](https://gltf-transform.donmccurdy.com/classes/core.document.html), then keeps the three.js scene graph updated — in realtime ⚡️ — as changes are made to the Document.
+Combined with import/export using [WebIO](https://gltf-transform.donmccurdy.com/classes/core.platformio.html), `@gltf-transform/view` provides a lossless workflow to load, view, edit, and export glTF assets.
+It's meant for editor-like applications on the web.
 Unlike using [THREE.GLTFExporter](https://threejs.org/docs/index.html#examples/en/loaders/GLTFExporter), any glTF features that three.js doesn't support won't be lost, they just aren't rendered in the preview.

 ## Quickstart